 You can stay up to date with all the news on the James Lawson Institute on our Facebook page, Instagram account and Twitter feed.
-Check out our Frequently Asked Questions section for answers commonly asked questions.
+Check out our Frequently Asked Questions section for answers to commonly asked questions.
 If you have any other questions, or would like to request a paper application, please send an email to email@example.com.

-Registration fees for participants are as follows:
+Registration fees for participants are listed in the application.